 What about unmarried couples?
 In most states, landlords may legally refuse to rent to you if you are an unmarried couple.
 This means that landlords in these states may legally ask if two applicants of the same or different sex are lovers or just friendly roommates.
 In Alaska, California, Massachusetts, Michigan, and New Jersey, however, courts have ruled that the term “marital status” extends to unmarried couples.
 In these states, landlords cannot refuse to rent to you simply because you and your roommate are not married.

 Sexual Orientation and Gender Identity

-Housing discrimination based on sexual orientation and gender identity is prohibited in 15 states and the District of Columbia: California, Colorado, Connecticut, the District of Columbia, Illinois, Iowa, Hawaii, Maine, Minnesota, New Jersey, Nevada, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
-There are also six states prohibit housing discrimination based on sexual orientation (but not gender identity): Delaware, Maryland, Massachusetts, New Hampshire, New York, and Wisconsin.
-In addition, many cities prohibit discrimination on the basis of sexual orientation, including Atlanta, Chicago, Detroit, Miami, New York, Pittsburgh, and Seattle.
+Housing discrimination based on sexual orientation and gender identity is prohibited in more than 15 states and the District of Columbia, including California, Colorado, Connecticut, Illinois, Iowa, Hawaii, Maine, Minnesota, New Jersey, Nevada, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
+Several states and cities prohibit housing discrimination based on sexual orientation (but not gender identity).
 For more information on state or local law on sexual orientation and gender identity, contact the National Gay and Lesbian Task Force.